jipingw/DNAcycP/README.md

 dnacycp-cli -t ./data/raw/ex2.txt ./data/raw/ex2
 ```
 With `-t` option, the input file is regarded as in TXT format, each line representing a sequence without sequence name line that begins with ">".
-The predicted C-scores will be saved in one file, with C-scores in each line corresponding to the sequence in the input file in the same order.
+The predicted C-scores will be saved into two files, one with `_unnorm.txt` and the other with `_norm.txt` for unnormalized and normalized C-score, with C-scores in each line corresponding to the sequence in the input file in the same order.

 For any input sequence, DNAcycP predicts the C-score for every 50 bp.
 Regardless of the input sequence format the first C-score in the output file corresponds to the sequence from position 1-50, second for 2-51 and so forth.